apigeekdemos/apigee-extensions-labs/Lab 1 - Using the Stackdriver Logging Extension/README.md

 The API proxy decouples your backend service implementation from the API that developers consume.
 This shields developers from future changes to your backend services.
 As you update backend services, developers, insulated from those changes, can continue to call the API uninterrupted.

-In this lab, we will see how to enhance our employees proxy to create employee records in our backend database.
+In this lab, we will see how to implement the employees proxy to create employee records in our backend database.
 As part of a successful request/response, an audit record is logged to Stackdriver using the Apigee Stackdriver extension.

 # Pre-requisites